codeonlyjs/website/content/guide/components.md

   so other interested parties (eg: server side rendering) can be notified when the entire page is loaded - more on this later.

+The `load` method also supports a second parameter `silent`.
+In silent mode, the callback is invoked and awaited and then the component invalidated.
+It can be used for silent data refreshes when the component also has data on view and wants to refresh the view without showing a spinner.

 ## Mounting Components